$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Discussion

 However, this option is ruled out by experiment: \dmnrc~{\it does} go through a structural transition at $T^\star \approx 118$~K, but our single-crystal x-ray diffraction data clearly establish that three-fold symmetry (i.e. $J' = J$) remains intact, at least down to $T_{\rm N}$ \cite{supplement}.
 Instead, we point out two alternative mechanisms which could account for the IC behavior, both of which rely on the strong spin-orbit effects.

 An obvious culprit would be the magnetoelastic coupling.
 The latter could drive a magneto-structural phase transition at $T_{\rm N2}$, resulting in a "dynamic" $J - J'$ isosceles distortion depending on both field and temperature.
 Such effects are often seen in pyrochlore systems like CdCr$_2$O$_4$ or HgCr$_2$O$_4$ (cf. "Spin-Peierls" effect \cite{pencHalfMagnetizationPlateauStabilized2004, tchernyshyovOrderDistortionString2002a}), where a {\it linear} gain in exchange energy upon distorting the lattice always leads to a small deformation below $T_{\rm N}$.
-There are two issues with this approach: Firstly, the strains $\Delta l/l \lesssim 10^{-5}$ seen in dilatometry are three orders of magnitude smaller than the shift $\delta$ of the incommensurate Bragg peaks.
-Furthermore, the leading correction to the classical energy $\Delta E \approx -\frac{9}{8}JS^2 \varepsilon_m^2$ for a monoclinic lattice strain $\varepsilon_m$ is \textit{quadratic} \cite{supplement}, so this argument does not easily generalize to the 2D triangular lattice.

-One could potentially salvage this by invoking the pseudo Jahn-Teller effect in the presence of strong SOC, which was recently proposed in $5d^5$ iridate perovskites to explain a small tetragonal distortion below $T_{\rm N}$ \cite{liuPseudoJahnTellerEffectMagnetoelastic2019}.
+As it turns out, this particular mechanism does not easily generalize to the 2D triangular lattice, since the leading correction to the classical energy $\Delta E \approx -\frac{9}{8}JS^2 \varepsilon_m^2$ for a monoclinic lattice strain $\varepsilon_m$ is only \textit{quadratic} \cite{supplement}.
+But analogous distortions may arise by invoking the pseudo Jahn-Teller effect in the presence of strong SOC, as recently proposed in $5d^5$ iridate perovskites to explain a small tetragonal distortion below $T_{\rm N}$ \cite{liuPseudoJahnTellerEffectMagnetoelastic2019}.
 Lattice deformations will modulate the spatial shape of the spin-orbital wavefunctions, which can generate new terms $\delta \mathcal{H}_{ij} \sim g_\gamma \varepsilon_\gamma Q_{ij}^\gamma$ in the Hamiltonian, describing the pseudospin-lattice coupling between two-site quadrupoles $Q_{ij}^\gamma \sim \hat{S}^\alpha_i \hat{S}^\beta_j$ of the appropriate symmetry and strains $\varepsilon_\gamma$.
 An extension of this effect to the triangular lattice geometry would be an interesting problem to tackle theoretically.